staeiou/arxiv_archive/README.md

 ### Step 1: Process XML files

-In the Jupyter notebook `1-process-xml-files.ipynb`, the individual XML files are processed into a single large Pandas DataFrame, which is stored in TSV and pickle formats.
+In the python script `/code/1-process-xml-files.ipynb`, the individual XML files are processed into a single large Pandas DataFrame, which is stored in TSV and pickle formats.
 These files are too large to be uploaded here.

 ### Step 2: Process categories and output to per_year and per_category TSVs

-In the Jupyter notebook `2-process-categories-out.ipynb`, the large TSV file created in step 1 is parsed and separated into two different batched outputs in the `processed_data/per_year` and `processed_data/per_category` folder.
+In the python script `/code/2-process-categories-out.ipynb`, the large TSV file created in step 1 is parsed and separated into two different batched outputs in the `processed_data/per_year` and `processed_data/per_category` folder.

 ### Step 3: Export raw titles and abstracts

-In the Jupyter notebook `3-abstracts-export.ipynb`, the `per_year` datasets are unpacked and merged, then two sets of files are created for 1) just abstracts and 2) just titles, with one title or abstract per line.
+In the python script `/code/3-abstracts-export.ipynb`, the `per_year` datasets are unpacked and merged, then two sets of files are created for 1) just abstracts and 2) just titles, with one title or abstract per line.
 This creates zipped files for all items (too large to upload on GitHub) and a random sample of 250k items, which can be found in `processed_data/DUMP_DATE/arxiv-abstracts-250k.txt.zip` and `processed_data/DUMP_DATE/arxiv-titles-250k.txt.zip`.

 ### Step 4: Unpack datasets and analyze

-In the Jupyter notebook `4-analysis-examples.ipynb`, the `per_year` datasets are unpacked and merged to one large dataframe, which is then analyzed in various ways.
+In the Jupyter notebook `/code/analysis-examples.ipynb`, the `per_year` datasets are unpacked and merged to one large dataframe, which is then analyzed in various ways.
 If you are looking to use this data to do an analysis on the entire Arxiv, you may find this notebook useful to start.